Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 safety

-Makes it a disorderly persons offense to operate a drone in a manner that knowingly or intentionally endangers the life or property of another.
-Courts consider federal safe-operation standards for small drones in evaluating conduct.
+Operates a drone in a manner that knowingly or intentionally endangers the life or property of another.

 Effective: May 1, 2018Disorderly persons offense — up to 6 months imprisonment and/or up to $1,000 fine